olliesharp5/rock-paper-scissors-lizard-spock/README.md

 * Scores weren't reset when the pop-up was closed by clicking outside it - This bug was fixed by calling the resetScores() function when the window was clicked.
 * Clicking outside the rules modal doesnt close it as expected - There were two window.onclick event listeners in my code, the second one was overriding the first one.
 To fix this issue I combined the two event listeners into one

 #### Unfixed Bugs

+None

 ## Deployment

 * The site was deployed to Git Hub pages using the following steps:
-  - In the Github repository, the Stetting tab.
+  - In the Github repository, the Setting tab.
   - Under General, navigate to Code and Automation and select 'Pages'.
   - In the Build and Deployment section for Source, select 'Deploy from a branch' from the drop-down list.
   - For Branch, select 'main' from the drop-down list and Save.